Prehistoric & Roman Anglesey & Snowdonia

 is a specialist in Roman history and former presenter on Time Team

-Tour assembles from 1500 at The Management Centre, Bangor, for four nights.
+Tour assembles at the Management Centre, Bangor, for four nights.
 1800 welcome and introductory lecture.

 Anglesey: Din Lligwy Hut Group (well-preserved Romano-British settlement), Holyhead Roman Fort, Ty Mawr (Iron Age settlement with well-preserved hut circles), Llyn Cerrig Bach (site of a Late Iron Age ‘sacred grove’), Bryn Celli Ddu (Neolithic chambered tomb).